 On large layouts, and with most digital command control systems, a bus wire with feeders to multiple track sections is recommended.
 A heavier wire, No. 14 to No. 10 depending on the scale and length of run, is much more efficient than the rails themselves.
 Smaller feeder wires between the rail and the bus, No. 20 to No. 18 gauge, can be attached as often as necessary.
 Typically, feeders are attached every six to 12 feet.

 You can also solder the rail joiners themselves.
 This will greatly reduce voltage drop and also help eliminate kinks that can cause derailments.
 It is a good idea to leave a few joiners open to allow for expansion and contraction throughout the year.

 Cleaning Track and Wheels

-The most common cause of sporadic running is dirt.
-The first sign of problems is usually a flickering headlight.
+Dirt is the most common cause of sporadic running.
+The first sign of a problem is usually a flickering headlight.
 Soon your locomotive will be stalling, especially at low speeds.
 For good operation, both the track and the wheels need to stay clean.

 The track can be cleaned with abrasive and liquid cleaners available at hobby shops.
 You can also buy specially equipped cars to do this work for you while you run your trains.
 Just remember to clean or replace the pads from time to time.
 Rubbing alcohol and cleaners like Goo-Gone also work.
 Never use steel wool to clean your track.
 The small metal shavings can fall into the armature of the locomotive's motor and cause damage.